Lil-Beast-666/wikijs-mcp-http/README.md

 ## License

-Unlicense.
+CC0.
 Do whatever the fuck you want with it.

 ---